Aliases for BCKDHB Gene

 Previous GeneCards Identifiers for BCKDHB Gene

-Branched-chain keto acid dehydrogenase is a multienzyme complex associated with the inner membrane of mitochondria, and functions in the catabolism of branched-chain amino acids.
-The complex consists of multiple copies of 3 components: branched-chain alpha-keto acid decarboxylase (E1), lipoamide acyltransferase (E2) and lipoamide dehydrogenase (E3).
-This gene encodes the E1 beta subunit, and mutations therein have been associated with maple syrup urine disease (MSUD), type 1B, a disease characterized by a maple syrup odor to the urine in addition to mental and physical retardation, and feeding problems.
-Alternative splicing at this locus results in transcript variants with different 3' non-coding regions, but encoding the same isoform. [provided by RefSeq, Jul 2008]
+This gene encodes the E1 beta subunit of branched-chain keto acid dehydrogenase, which is a multienzyme complex associated with the inner membrane of mitochondria.
+This enzyme complex functions in the catabolism of branched-chain amino acids.
+Mutations in this gene have been associated with maple syrup urine disease (MSUD), type 1B, a disease characterized by a maple syrup odor to the urine in addition to mental and physical retardation and feeding problems.
+Alternative splicing at this locus results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for BCKDHB Gene

-BCKDHB (Branched Chain Keto Acid Dehydrogenase E1, Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with BCKDHB include maple syrup urine disease, type ii and intermediate maple syrup urine disease.
-Among its related pathways are Metabolism and Metabolism.
+BCKDHB (Branched Chain Keto Acid Dehydrogenase E1 Subunit Beta) is a Protein Coding gene.
+Diseases associated with BCKDHB include Maple Syrup Urine Disease, Type Ii and Intermediate Maple Syrup Urine Disease.
+Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
 GO annotations related to this gene include protein complex binding and alpha-ketoacid dehydrogenase activity.
 An important paralog of this gene is PDHB.